 About Me

 Ciao!
-I'm a postdoctoral researcher at the Kavli Institute of Cosmology and Astroparticle (KIPAC) and Stanford University.
+I'm a research scientist in the Kavli Institute of Cosmology and Astroparticle (KIPAC) at Stanford University and SLAC National Accelerator Laboratory.
 I analyse and interpret data from cosmic microwave background (CMB) and large scale structure experiments in order to address fundamental questions about the origin, composition, and evolution of the Universe.
-I am very lucky to be a member of the South Pole Telescope and POLARBEAR/Simons Array collaborations.
+I am very lucky to be a member of the South Pole Telescope and CMB-S4 collaborations.
+Some moons ago I also worked on the POLARBEAR experiment.

 Previously, I was a postdoctoral researcher at the University of Melbourne in the group of Christian Reichardt.
 At even higher redshift, I was a graduate student in the Astrophysics Sector at SISSA (International School for Advanced Studies) in Trieste, working under the supervision of Carlo Baccigalupi (You can find my PhD thesis here.)